Overview

 ITEM 4 – ADVISORY BUSINESS

-organized under the laws of the State of Delaware.
-Kenneth Naehu founded the firm in August 2013 and
+under the laws of the State of Delaware.
+Kenneth Naehu founded the firm in August 2013 and is its principal

-is its principal owner.
+owner.
 The firm’s office is located in Torrance, California.
-BTAM is an SEC-registered
+BTAM is an SEC-registered investment adviser.

 BTAM specializes in delivering fixed income investment management strategies to ultra-high net worth